-Career Center > Career Advising > Career Communities > Media, Communication, Arts & Entertainment
+Career Center > Career Advising > Career Communities > Media, Arts, & Entertainment

 Members of this community are interested in careers that use various forms of media, writing, and communication to produce creative content and expression.
 What each branch of this community has in common is an emphasis on strong written and interpersonal skills, artistic/creative expression, and an understanding of relevant communication and information channels across industries including (but not limited to) journalism, public relations, advertising, digital marketing, film, and arts administration.

 Assistant Director, Employer Engagement - Diversity Recruitingdcrocke4@depaul.edu

 Career areas for students in this community include these categories:

 Students interested in the promotion of people, places, or products/services may want to explore a career in advertising and public relations.
 These careers place an emphasis on written communication via press releases and media relations, as well as all facets of advertising including creative, accounts, media, and production.
 Whether working in a firm/agency setting or in-house, students may want to explore public relations and advertising roles in niche areas such as sports, fashion, entertainment, healthcare, and/or event planning.